 Reduce operating expenses

 Insurance carrier operating expenses are no joke.
-One McKinsey study from 2015 found that operating expenses at the industry’s top-performing carriers were typically around 60 percent lower than operating expenses at the lowest-performing companies.
+One McKinsey study found that operating expenses at the industry’s top-performing carriers were typically around 60 percent lower than operating expenses at the lowest-performing companies.

 In nearly every case, reducing operating expenses comes down to doing more with less, being more efficient, more productive, and less wasteful.
 It’s no surprise that technology plays a large role in accomplishing these objectives at insurance carriers.